Top Septic Pumping in

 - Impact on Drain Field Design:

-- Larger Drainfields: Due to low permeability, conventional subsurface absorption fields often need to be significantly larger than in areas with sandy or loamy soils to compensate for the slow absorption rate.
+- Larger Drainfields: Due to slow permeability, conventional drainfields must be significantly larger than those in sandy or well-drained soils to adequately absorb wastewater.

 Expert Septic FAQ